-It’s no secret that I love a good cheesecake!
-So when I recently received a reader request for an Individual Protein Cheesecake, I was happy to get baking.
-This one’s for you, Jordan!
+It's no secret that I love a good cheesecake!
+So when I recently received a reader request for a single serve protein cheesecake, I was happy to get baking.

 Cheesecake is, in general, a bit more difficult to bake (the springform pan, the water bath).
 But an individual protein cheesecake is a bit more forgiving.
 Since it is only one serving, there's no need to get it cleanly out of the pan and slice it.
 So you can easily make this in a ceramic ramekin, or other similarly sized (3 or 4 inch) pan.
 The key is to remove it from the oven before it is entirely firm.
 If your cake comes out more spongey than creamy, it is a little over-baked.

-I love this Individual Protein Cheesecake so much!
-I think I’ll go make myself another. ;)
+I love this single serve protein cheesecake so much!
+I think I'll go make myself another. ;)

 - Preheat oven to 325F (163C).